OchiabutoKelechi/Sales-Analysis/README.md

 ## Softwares Used
 1) Microsoft Excel: Utilized for data cleaning and transformation
 2) Power Query Editor: Utilized for further cleaning and transformation of the data.
-3) Power BI: Used for creation of interactive visualizations and dashboards to extract and display insights from the data.
+3) Power BI: Used for the creation of interactive visualizations and dashboards to extract and display insights from the data.

 ## Data Cleaning and Transformation

 The data cleaning and transformation process was extensive, focusing on ensuring data consistency and integrity to ensure the accuracy of the insights drawn from the analysis.
 #### Key transformations included:

-- Table Creation: The Excel worksheet containing the data was converted into structured a table using Excel’s Ctrl-A and Ctrl-T functions.
+- Table Creation: The Excel worksheet containing the data was converted into a structured table using Excel’s Ctrl-A and Ctrl-T functions.
 This ensured proper organization for easier analysis.

 - Removal of Duplicates: Duplicate entries across multiple columns were eliminated using Excel’s “Remove Duplicates” function to ensure the dataset reflected only unique transactions.

-- Column Trimming: Irrelevant columns were removed to streamline the analysis, ensuring accuracy of the analysis.
+- Column Trimming: Irrelevant columns were removed to streamline the analysis, ensuring the accuracy of the analysis.

 - Correction of Misspellings: Both Power Query and Excel’s “Find and Replace” function were used to correct misspellings in key fields like product types, categories, and location names, ensuring consistency across the dataset.